Wish our site was also in English?

 our Wax Wraps

 What they're made out of

 We handmake our Wax Wraps out of four things- cotton, beeswax, tree resin, and jojoba oil.
-Because we want to offer the most earth-friendly product we can, we use organic cotton, organic local beeswax, traditionally harvested tree resin from Europe, and organic jojoba oil.
+Because we want to offer the most earth-friendly product we can, we use organic cotton, organic local beeswax, sustainably harvested damar resin, and organic jojoba oil.